cilogi/lid/README.md

       server-side with the user information added.

 There is a working example [here](https://github.com/cilogi/lid-demo) which only needs Facebook keys added.
+You can see the live demo [here](https://cilogi-liddemo.appspot.com/).

 #Maven